bhisaac/5eFP/README.md

 the Coast LLC and available at [https://dnd.wizards.com/resources/systems-reference-document](https://dnd.wizards.com/resources/systems-reference-document).
 The
 SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at [https://creativecommons.org/licenses/by/4.0/legalcode](https://creativecommons.org/licenses/by/4.0/legalcode).

----

-### The Difference Between 5e SRD 5.1 (CC BY 4.0) and 5eFP SRD (CC BY-ND 4.0)

-The 5e SRD 5.1 uses the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license, while the 5eFP SRD uses the [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/legalcode) license.
-Derivatives or changes to the content in the 5e SRD 5.1 are permitted; however, they are not permitted within the 5eFP SRD.
-Content creators may use, publish, and distribute 5eFP within their original settings, characters, and content.